Ditch the Goldfish: Better Snack Ideas for Kids

 Ingredients We Avoid

-Food Items & Balanced snacks We Eat
+Food Items & Balanced Snacks We Eat

 Protein Shake- I love having a protein shake every few mornings.
 BUT, I only use a certain brand and that is Truvani.
 I like to add collagen from Perfect Supplements to it, too.
 I typically use about 6 ounces of almond milk (typically Malk brand because it is made of 3 ingredients, no gums and has no added sugar) and then 6 ounces of filtered water and just blend up the protein and collagen in there.